DEM0NAssissan7/desktop-icons-neo/README.md

 ```

 This will create the file `desktopicons-neo@darkdemon.zip` containing the extension.
 The zip file follows the rules for publishing at extensions.gnome.org.

-## License
-This project is licensed under the GPL v3.
-To see the terms of this license, visit https://www.gnu.org/licenses/gpl-3.0.html for more information.

 ## Source code and contacting the author